 WHAT IS SUPPORT COORDINATION?

-- A focus on meeting your goals
+- Focus on meeting your unique goals

-- Implementing your plan and coordinating supports
+- Implement your NDIS plan and coordinate supports

 - Mentoring and coaching